Canon 1D C vs T6

-The Canon EOS-1D C and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were announced, respectively, in April 2012 and March 2016.
+The Canon EOS-1D C and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were revealed to the public, respectively, in April 2012 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (T6) sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is considerably smaller (50 percent) than the Canon 1D C. Moreover, the T6 is substantially lighter (69 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the T6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T6).
 You can compare the optics available in the Canon EF Lens Catalog.